dehydrated-io/dehydrated/README.md

  --algo (-a) rsa|prime256v1|secp384r1 Which public key algorithm should be used?
-Supported: rsa, prime256v1 and secp384r1 --acme-profile profile_name      Use specified ACME profile --order-timeout seconds          Amount of seconds to wait for processing of order until erroring out
+Supported: rsa, prime256v1 and secp384r1 --acme-profile profile_name      Use specified ACME profile --order-timeout seconds          Amount of seconds to wait for processing of order until erroring out --validation-timeout seconds     Amount of seconds to wait for processing of domain validations until erroring out
 ```

 ## Chat